Anshuman11o/Anshuman11o/README.md

 ## Hi there I'm Anshuman Agarwal 👋

-      •I am pursuing my Bachelor's degree in Computer Science at Umass Amherst •I am interested in AI, Robotics and Software Development •AI Software Engineer intern at Commonwealth of Massachusetts
+      •I am pursuing my Bachelor's degree in Computer Science at Umass Amherst •I am interested in AI, ML, Robotics and Software Development •Machine Learning intern at IOMICS Corporation
-      •AI & Data Analytics intern at Embee Software over Summer'24
+      •AI Software Engineer intern at Commonwealth of Massachusetts  over Summer'25 •AI & Data Analytics intern at Embee Software over Summer'24
-      •Looking for summer'26 internship opportunities as a AI software engineer •Check out the projects I have worked on in my repositories
+      •Looking for summer'26 internship opportunities as in AI, ML, SWE or Robotics •Check out the projects I have worked on in my repositories

 ## Connect with me: